 The Samuel Curtis Johnson Graduate School of Management of Cornell University, Ithaca, New York, has both a one-year and a two-year MBA program.

-Among other top b-schools in the US where one-year MBA programs are offered are Emory University’s Goizueta Business School in Atlanta, Georgia; the University of South Carolina’s Marshall School of Business in Los Angeles; and the University of Notre Dame’s Mendoza College of Business in Indiana.
+Among other top b-schools in the US where one-year MBA programs are offered are Emory University’s Goizueta Business School in Atlanta, Georgia; the University of Southern California’s Marshall School of Business in Los Angeles; and the University of Notre Dame’s Mendoza College of Business in Indiana.
 Read more about the list of top one-year MBA programs in USA.

 The Hong Kong University of Science and Technology Business School, established in Hong Kong in 1991, has earned a place in “top MBA programs” lists consistently since 2001.